 Judge Judith Haller, Judge Joan Irion & Judge Patricia Guerrero

 Johnson appealed the state court rulings of Judges Kevin A. Enright & Judge Katherine A. Bacal, and neither Wilson/Elser (representing Management) or Procopio (still purporting to represent Storix) responded to most issues.
-The appellate court allowed oral arguments (which were video-taped but too large to upload here) where Johnson reiterated that the opposing parties didn't respond to most issues, Most notably, Storix remained under the exclusive control of Management, so none of Storix's acts throughout the litigation (or on appeal) were ever approved by a disinterested board.
-Johnson also argued that Procopio illegally fought against Storix's own derivative claims and Management unlawfully self-approved having Storix fund their defense against every action.
+The appellate court allowed oral arguments (which were video-taped but too large to upload here) where Johnson reiterated that the opposing parties didn't respond to most issues.
+Most notably, Storix remained under the exclusive control of the Management/Defendants, so none of Storix's acts throughout the litigation (or on appeal) were ever approved by a disinterested board.
+Johnson also argued that Procopio illegally fought against Storix's own derivative claims and Management unlawfully self-approved using Storix funds for their defense against every action.

-The panel couldn't defeat Johnson's argument that the Storix board was disinterested, so they simply ignored the argument and instead allowed Procopio to raise new arguments on appeal (which is not allowed by law) asserting that Storix's president, David Huffman, approved the Janstor Suit lawsuit against Johnson - completely contradicting their consistent argument at trial that the lawsuit was approved by he Storix board.
-The panel issued a 47-page unpublished order that raised new arguments in their favor (so Johnson would have no opportunity to respond ) and actually added over 40 new case citations to support the respondents (against the "party presentation rule" requiring the parties to argue their own cases), and never addressed Johnson's key facts and arguments properly raised in the trial court and on appeal that would have required reversal of the decisions against him.
+The panel couldn't defeat Johnson's argument that the Storix board was disinterested, so they simply ignored the argument altogether and allowed Procopio to unlawfully raise new arguments on appeal -- asserting that Storix's president, David Huffman, approved the Janstor Suit lawsuit against Johnson (completely contradicting their consistent argument at trial that the lawsuit was approved by he Storix board).
+The judicial abuse culminated in a 47-page unpublished order that raised new arguments against Johnson (that he had no opportunity to respond to), and they added over 40 new (but irrelevant) case citations to support the respondents, yet never addressed a single fact, issue or law cited by Johnson that would have required reversal of every decision against him.

-Then, in an extraordinary decision, they ordered Johnson to pay Management's costs and attorney fees for the appeal - while also refusing to address the fact (ignored by both Enright and Bacal) that they used Storix (and thus Johnson's only income) to pay all their expenses for the entire 5 years of litigation.
+Then, in an another extraordinary decision, they ordered Johnson to pay Management's costs and attorney fees for the appeal - while also refusing to address the fact (ignored by judges Enright and Bacal) that they used Storix (and thus Johnson's only income) to pay all their expenses for the entire 5 years of litigation.
 There is unlikely any order, published or unpublished, by the California court of appeals that so expertly ignored a dozen dispositive issues while appearing so well-reasoned.

 (2020-12-18 Video of Oral Arguments too large)